Our subject Leaders

 Our English Leader is Heather Ogden.
 Heather is a first class honours graduate from University of Cumbria and successfully gained an N.P.Q.M.L. in 2021.
 She has also supported a fellow member of staff in their N.P.Q.M.L., with a drive on improving spelling outcomes across the school.

-She is proud of our Literacy led curriculum and was key in our “Excellence in Literacy” award from U.C.L. in 2018.
-She is currently leading our work towards a reading quality mark in alliance with School Improvement Liverpool and National Literacy Trust.
-She has recently led the development of our virtual book club and has increased our use of local libraries.
+She is proud of our Literacy led curriculum and was key in our “Excellence in Literacy” award from U.C.L. in 2018, and again in our 2022 Reading Quality Mark She has recently led the development of our virtual book club and has increased our use of local libraries.
 Heather likes to provide children with access to authors who will inspire the children in their work and in their love of reading.
-She has facilitated Skype work with Christina Balit, and has brought in authors such as Danielle Corrigan, Crystal Bennici and National Literacy Hero, Richard O’Neill, to work face to face with the children.
+She has facilitated Skype work with Christina Balit, and has brought in authors such as Danielle Corrigan, Crystal Bennici and National Literacy Hero, Richard O'Neill, to work face to face with the children.

 Our Early Reading Leader is Eve Hill.
 Eve is also our Foundation Stage and Key Stage One leader, and she has overseen our Foundation Stage children achieving among the highest outcomes in the borough for a number of years.
 She supports the local authority as one of the town’s main assessment moderators and is currently studying towards an Aspiring Senior Leaders’ qualification.
 Under Eve’s leadership, Hey with Zion pupils’ achievement at Year One phonics, in Early Years writing and in terms of “Good Level of Development” was in the highest quintile throughout the country in the most recent national standardized data.